More and more people are talking about life coaching and it’s making you wonder. Can you really make money as a life coach?

 Yes, you can make money as a life coach.
 And there are many ways for you to go about making money in this field.
 But, my suggestion is to start by narrowing down your niche.
 Then you’ll know exactly who you’re talking to and how you will help them get what they want.
 Starting with this will simplify everything in your business.
 And it’ll help you make money more easily with less stress and time.

-If you want help defining your niche, I’d love to help you.
-My Runway to Launch Your Dream Business is a 90 minute intensive niche clarifying session to help you finally get your business off the ground.
-You’ll get access to my signature ISLAND method and I’ll walk you step by step through my process to help you stop spinning in overwhelm and start taking massive action in your business.
-After our session, you’ll know who your ideal client is, what she is struggling with right now, the problem you help her solve, the roadmap you’ll use to get her from where she is to where she wants to be, your needle movers so you can commit to showing up consistently, what you want to offer, and the important details of your offer.
+If you want help defining your niche and creating an offer for your ideal client, I’d love to help you.
+My Dream Business Blueprint 1:1 coaching program was designed to help you finally get your business off the ground.
+You’ll get access to my signature method and I’ll walk you step by step through my process to help you stop spinning in overwhelm and start taking massive action in your business.
+After coaching with me, you’ll have the foundations of your business set so you can focus on doing what you love, coaching.

 If you’re ready to narrow down your niche and feel certain about what you’re doing in your business so you can help more people and make money, email me at email@example.com.